openHPI/codeoceanR/README.md

- Updating codeoceanR on the CO-server is a two-step process:
+ Updating codeoceanR on the CO-server has a few steps:
+- If needed, update the [Dockerfile](https://github.com/openHPI/dockerfiles/blob/master/co_execenv_r/4/Dockerfile).
+Note that changes to the `run`/`test` commands are not synchronized.
 - In [GH docker actions](https://github.com/openHPI/dockerfiles/actions/workflows/r-4.yml) (be logged in), click 'Run workflow' then again 'Run workflow'.
-Wait 5 minutes.
+Wait ca 5 minutes.
-- In [CO execution environment](https://codeocean.openhpi.de/execution_environments/28), from the dropdown next to 'Edit', click 'Synchronize'.
-Should be done in a few seconds.
+- Ask Armin Kirchner to, in the [CO execution environment](https://codeocean.openhpi.de/execution_environments/28), from the dropdown next to 'Edit', click 'Synchronize'.
+This should be done in a few seconds.
 Try to do this when no one is scoring exercises, as all running containers are interrupted.
-Note that changes to the run/test commands in the [Dockerfile](https://github.com/openHPI/dockerfiles/blob/master/co_execenv_r/4/Dockerfile) are not synchronized.
 - Copy `packageVersion("codeoceanR")` to any script and run it to check whether the update was successfull.